 From 2011 to 2016, 226 police officers were specially dispatched to Iwate from 16 different prefectures.
-They worked on reducing crime, ensuring traffic safety, patrolling the emergency housing, and generally
+They worked on reducing crime, ensuring traffic safety, patrolling the emergency housing, and generally establishing security in the areas affected

 In Ofunato, Kamaishi, and Miyako, special hero skit events were held for children on the coast as crime prevention activities.